-For generations the Walung dominated trade in this part of Nepal, earning their livelihoods as middlemen on the route between Tibet and India.
-In 1972 one book reported, 'Many successful and rich traders are in residence here.
-Exports to Tibet include grain, cotton thread and material, sugar, cigarettes, matches and other such goods generally of Indian origin, in exchange for wool, woolen carpets and Tibetan salt.
-Yak, mules and dzums are used by traders as pack animals.
-Sar is the nearest town in Tibet, about a four or five day's journey from the border.'
-When modern roads and transportation killed trade through the Walung area, many of the people were left in turmoil as they had completely relied on trade as their source of income.
-There were few crops planted in the Walung villages, and few kept animals.
+For generations the Walung dominated trade in this part of Himalayan region, earning their livelihoods as middlemen on the route between Tibet and India.
+Exports to Tibet include rice, cotton thread, sugar, cigarettes, matches and other such goods generally of Indian origin.
+In exchange the Walang received Tibetan wool, woolen carpets and salt.
+Yak and mules are used by traders as pack animals.
+When modern roads and trucks killed trade through the Walang area, many were left in turmoil as they had completely relied on trade as their source of income.

-Tibetan Buddhism is the religion of almost all Walung people.
-The main village of Walungchung has a large monastery that was built more than 200 years ago.
-Monks from Lhasa were often invited to come down to the Walung area to reside at the monastery.
+Tibetan Buddhism is the religion of almost all Walang people.
+Their main village of Walungchung has a large monastery that was built more than 200 years ago.
+Monks from Tibet were often invited to live in the Walung area to teach at the monastery.

 Scripture Prayers for the Walang in India.